Here we shall see detailed specifications of Transmitters used for Level, Pressure, Flow, DP applications.

-Transmitters shall be provided with external zero adjustment and internal vent/drain provision.
+External zero adjustment and internal vent/drain provision required.

-Signal conversion should be carried out in transmitter itself and the design of the electronics should be in compliance with Electromagnetic Compatibility requirements as per IEC 60801.
+Signal conversion should be carried out in the transmitter itself and the design of the electronics should comply with Electromagnetic Compatibility requirements as per IEC 60801.

-It should run a complete diagnostic routine and in the event of a failure, it should be driven to the predefined value of output.
+It should be capable of self-diagnosis and in event of failure, it should retain the fail safe value of output.

 Built-in temperature sensors shall be provided for temperature compensation wherever required.

-Generally, the transmitter used in anti-surge control loops shall be non-smart type and flameproof unless specified otherwise.
+Transmitters for anti-surge control loops are non-smart type and flameproof unless specified otherwise.

-Process connection for standard pressure & differential pressure transmitter shall be ½” NPTF and flanged for diaphragm seal type.
-Diaphragm seal element with capillary shall be used for congealing, corrosive, and highly viscous services at high operating temperatures.
-Capillary shall be of minimum SS 316, shall have SS 304 armoring with PVC cover, and with ID selected to have minimal lag.
-Flushing rings shall be provided with screwed vent & drain connections duly plugged.
+Generally, process connection for pressure and differential pressure transmitter shall be ½” NPTF and flanged for diaphragm seal type.
+Diaphragm seal element is used for corrosive and highly viscous services at high operating temperatures.

 Transmitter shall be installed with 2/3/5 valve manifold wherever it needs frequent removing of the transmitter for maintenance purposes.